 The definition also includes the trading of agricultural products of economic value (corn, wheat, coffee) or derivatives of such products (sugar).
-The principle behind commodity trading is the same principle behind the trading of currencies, stocks and other financial instruments, which is the change in the perceived value of the commodity in question on a day-to-day basis.
+The principle behind commodity trading is the same principle behind the trading of currencies, stocks, and other financial instruments, which is the change in the perceived value of the commodity in question on a day-to-day basis.

-How commodity trading is done
+How commodity trading is done:

-On the spot commodities market, the commodity is bought or sold without physical exchange of the commodity, and traders can buy or sell a commodity and profit from price differences on the spot commodity platforms.
+On the spot commodities market, the commodity is bought or sold without the physical exchange of the commodity, and traders can buy or sell a commodity and profit from price differences on the spot commodity platforms.
 Many forex brokers now add commodity instruments to their basket of assets, making it easier for traders to trade spot contracts on them.

 A farmer who wanted to be sure of getting a particular price for his products as a hedge against price fluctuations would enter into a contract with a dealer to receive a particular payment price for his products in exchange for a particular quantity of the commodity.
 A dealer who wanted to be sure of receiving a particular quantity and standard of a commodity product without fear of paying excessive prices due to inflation or natural disaster would enter into a commodity futures contract with a farmer.
 Either way, the essence of the futures contract was to give benefit to both parties so no one was cheated.

-Commodities can also be traded on the binary options market and as Exchange Traded Funds (ETF) on the American Exchange (AMEX).
+- Commodities can also be traded on the binary options market and as Exchange Traded Funds (ETF) on the American Exchange (AMEX).

-Commodity trading is done on the exchange of the Chicago Board of Trade (CBOT), on ICE (energy futures such as natural gas futures) and on the floor of the New York Mercantile Exchange (crude oil)
+- Commodity trading is done on the exchange of the Chicago Board of Trade (CBOT), on ICE (energy futures such as natural gas futures), and on the floor of the New York Mercantile Exchange (crude oil)

 The liquidity requirements in commodity trading are much higher than in forex, so traders need a lot of capital to trade commodities.
 The forex brokers who now offer commodities as part of their underlying assets now provide much smaller contracts for traders.
 Price movements in the commodity market are in the region of 0.25 to 0.5 pips per tick depending on if the contract size is a full contract or a mini contract.
-With such a large sized contract, traders are provided with leverage by the brokers.
+With such a large-sized contract, traders are provided with leverage by the brokers.

-Procedures for trading commodities
+Procedures for binary options trading on commodities

 Traders can trade the virtual platforms, or trade through their brokers using the open outcry system on the floor of the commodities exchange in Chicago.
-Through options brokers, traders can also trade options on commodity futures.
+Through binary options brokers, traders can also trade options on commodity futures.
 There is also the opportunity to trade commodity swaps.
 When it comes to trading commodities, there is something for everyone to trade; beginners can try out commodity binary options while more experienced traders can trade the options and futures contracts.